 Agricultural Management Assistance Program (AMA)

-Farmers can sign up for conservation programs throughout the year, but funding selections are made at specific times and the next cutoff date is May 16, 2014.
+Farmers can sign up for conservation programs throughout the year, but funding selections are made at specific times.
+The 2017 sign-up deadline is November 18, 2016.
 Producers should submit their applications for AMA as soon as possible to be considered for limited funding.

 National AMA program information